angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 to draw into the desired Ideas Unbound or a 5% chance to draw Edge to then Cycle immediately into Ideas Unbound (25% success rate chance in total).
-If using another cantrip, the opponent still may Surgical however the odds of you finding what you need (IU) are dramatically increased.
+If using another cantrip, the opponent still may Surgical however the odds of you finding what you need are dramatically increased.
 See below a table that shows the percentage of successfully finding either the IU itself or Edge of Autumn that then cycles into IU.